openssl/openssl/INSTALL.md

     --fips-key=value

 As part of its self-test validation, the FIPS module must verify itself by performing a SHA-256 HMAC computation on itself.
-The default key is 32 bytes of zero, and is sufficient for meeting the FIPS requirements.
+The default key is the SHA256 value of "the holy handgrenade of antioch" and is sufficient for meeting the FIPS requirements.

 To change the key to a different value, use this flag.
-The value should be a hex string no more than 32 characters.
+The value should be a hex string no more than 64 characters.

 Enable and Disable Features
 ---------------------------